 But as the need for insights becomes more apparent, so too do the limitations of current solutions.

-For example, while quantitative market research tells us the “what”, it lacks the depth and context that can highlight important and possibly groundbreaking insights from respondents.
+While quantitative market research tells us the “what”, it often lacks the depth and context that can highlight important and possibly groundbreaking insights from respondents.
 Qualitative research, on the other hand, delivers the “why”, but current approaches are siloed, slow, expensive and hard to scale.
-And with everything moving online as a result of the pandemic, researchers have to reassess how they capture critical, context-based insights.
+And as more qualitative research moves online post-pandemic, researchers have to reassess how they capture critical, context-based insights.

 What is video feedback?